-- 117 Many jurisdictions classify publicly accountable entities (often also referred to as issuers, filers or registrants) according to domestic stock market segments that reflect specific parameters.
-These parameters include the size of an entity, an entity's cross-border and global orientation based on its shareholder base, an entity's volume of traded securities, or financial, liquidity and corporate governance thresholds.

-- Depending on the parameter used, publicly accountable entities might be classified into market 118 tiers.
-For example:

-- first tier-prime, premium or senior;

-- second tier-standard; or

-- third tier-growth, entry or venture.
+- 118 Many jurisdictions classify publicly accountable entities (often also referred to as issuers, filers or registrants) according to domestic stock market segments that reflect specific parameters.
+These parameters include the size of an entity, an entity's cross-border and global orientation based on its shareholder base, an entity's volume of traded securities, or financial, liquidity and corporate governance thresholds. - 119 Depending on the parameter used, publicly accountable entities might be classified into market tiers.
+For example: - first tier-prime, premium or senior; - second tier-standard: or - third tier-growth, entry or venture. - 120 Jurisdictions may have particular market structures or follow various market tiering or segmentation structures.
+The concept of first and second tiers is intended to capture large listed entities that have a significant volume of traded securities, a large shareholder base and high annual revenue. - 121 Typically, entities in the first and second tiers (prime, premium or senior, and standard) are subject to the highest standards of transparency and are required to meet extended disclosure requirements.
+Entities in the third tier (growth, entry or venture) are usually subject to less stringent standards of transparency.

-- Jurisdictions may have particular market structures or follow various market tiering or segmentation structures.
-The concept of first and second tiers intends to capture large listed entities that have a significant volume of traded securities, a large shareholder base and high annual revenue. - Typically, entities in the first and second tiers (prime, premium or senior, and standard) are subject to the highest standards of transparency and are required to meet extended disclosure requirements.
-Entities in the third tier (growth, entry or venture) are usually subject to less stringent transparency. - For the purpose of this Preview, the notion of 'most' publicly accountable entities: - (a) encompasses primarily listed entities in a jurisdiction that are classified in the first and second tiers, including entities that hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses (for example, banks, insurance companies and credit unions) and have a significant weight in the jurisdiction, regardless of their ownership structure or listed status.
-The concept of 'most' publicly accountable entities intends to capture the weight of the entities in relation to the economy or activity in the jurisdiction, instead of the number of entities subject to the requirements.
-The concept is based on the relative weight of listed entities captured by the requirements in relation to the jurisdiction's gross domestic product or the overall market capitalisation in the main equity index.14 - (b) does not include other entities such as private entities and entities without public accountability that are often referred to as SMEs or entities that hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses and do not have a significant weight in the jurisdiction.
-Requirements and exemptions for entities in the third tier and other entities (such as SMEs) are not aspects considered in the description of the jurisdictional approach. - In describing a jurisdictional approach towards the introduction of sustainability-related disclosure requirements-including the adoption or other use of ISSB Standards-the jurisdictional profile considers, among other things, if the jurisdiction has introduced in law or regulation sustainability-related disclosure requirements: - (a) for all or most entities in the first and second market tiers of publicly accountable entities, irrespective of the requirements for entities in the third tier; or - (b) that capture all or most large listed entities that have a significant volume of traded securities, a large shareholder base and high annual revenue.
+- For the purpose of this Jurisdictional Guide, the notion of 'most' publicly accountable entities: - (a) encompasses mainly listed entities in a jurisdiction that are classified in the first and second tiers, including entities that hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses (for example, banks, insurance companies and credit unions) and have a significant weight in the jurisdiction, regardless of their ownership structure or listed status.
+The concept of 'most' publicly accountable entities is intended to capture the weight of the entities in relation to the economy or activity in the jurisdiction, instead of the number of entities subject to the requirements.
+The concept is based on the relative weight of listed entities captured by the requirements in relation to the jurisdiction's gross domestic product or the overall market capitalisation in the main equity index. - (b) does not include other entities such as private entities and entities without public accountability that are often referred to as SMEs or entities that hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses and do not have a significant weight in the jurisdiction.
+Requirements and exemptions for entities in the third tier and other entities (such as SMEs) are not aspects considered in the description of the jurisdictional approach. - In describing a jurisdictional approach towards the introduction of sustainability-related disclosure requirements-including the adoption or other use of ISSB Standards-the jurisdictional profile considers, among other things, if the jurisdiction has introduced in law or regulation sustainability-related disclosure requirements: - (a) for all or most entities in the first and second market tiers of publicly accountable entities, irrespective of the requirements for entities in the third tier; or - (b) that capture all or most large listed entities that have a significant volume of traded securities, a large shareholder base and high annual revenue. - The requirements introduced in law or regulation for entities in the third tier, for entities without public accountability or for other entities such as SMEs are not considered in the description of the jurisdictional approach and the jurisdictional profile.